simularium/simulariumio/README.md

 ## Visualize results
 1. In a supported browser (Firefox, Chrome, or Edge), navigate to https://simularium.allencell.org/viewer.
 2. Drag the file output from SimulariumIO from your file browser onto the window or choose Load model > From your device, and select your file from the file upload dialogue.
+- If your trajectory uses local geometry files, like .obj or .pdb files, load them at the same time as you load your .simularium file, either by dragging and dropping a collection of files, or by choosing multiple files in the upload dialogue.
+- Currently the Viewer does not support loading folders of files, so make sure you are loading a collection of single files that does not include a folder.
+We're working to improve this.

 <br/>